Andrea R. Colvin

 M.A., Ph.D., University of California, Irvine

-Born and raised in northern Germany, Andrea Colvin came to the United States in 1995.
-She is currently an Associate Professor of Spanish, where she teaches courses in Spanish language and Latin American literatures and cultures.
+Born and raised in northern Germany, Andrea Colvin came to the United States in 1995, where she began to study Spanish and fell in love with the language and the cultures of the Hispanic world.
+She is an Associate Professor of Spanish in the Department of Modern Foreign Languages, where she teaches courses in Spanish language and Latin American literature, culture and film.

 20th Century Latin American Narrative (Southern Cone)